tiabas/oauth2-client/README.md

 A Ruby wrapper for the OAuth 2.0 specification.
 This is an alternative to https://github.com/intridea/oauth2 wrapper.
-It designed with the idea that not everyone who claims to support OAuth 2.0 actually implements it according to the standard.
+It designed with the idea that not everyone who claims to support OAuth 2.0 actually implements it according to the [standard]( http://tools.ietf.org/html/rfc6749).
 This version therefore, affords the developer some degree of flexibility in generating the URLs and requests needed to authorize an OAuth 2.0 application.

+For more about the standard, take a look at the http://tools.ietf.org/html/rfc6749

 ## Installation
 Download the library and include the its location in your Gemfile